The $24 Plan That Quietly Costs You $400

 What you get: Clean mobile booking, card-on-file payments, basic client management, reports on Gold tier.

-What you do not get: A real website with SEO, Skin SOAP notes, treatment programs, configurable deposits (card-on-file only), buffer times, or AI tools.
+What you do not get: A real website with SEO, Skin SOAP notes, treatment plans, configurable deposits (card-on-file only), buffer times, or AI tools.
 If you need a website, you pay for and maintain a separate platform.

 Hidden costs: The $24 Standard plan lacks reports, marketing, and team features — most estheticians need the $48 Gold plan.
 You still need a separate website, which adds $16 to $33/mo plus your time maintaining it.